 Our approach includes:

-- Proactively identifying and evaluating materials used in our products and throughout our supply chain, and publicly providing information on the material content of typical HP personal systems and printers.
+- Proactively identifying and evaluating materials used in our products and throughout our supply chain—We publish information on the material content of typical HP personal systems and printers. and continue to expand our full materials disclosure program, which requires suppliers to report an ingredients list and the amount of each material used.

-- Prioritizing materials for replacement by assessing published lists of substances of concern, customer preferences, new or upcoming legal requirements, and sound scientific analysis that reveals a potential impact on human health or the environment
+- Prioritizing materials for replacement—We do this by assessing published lists of substances of concern, customer preferences, new or upcoming legal requirements, and sound scientific analysis that reveals a potential impact on human health or the environment.

 HP contributes to standards, legislation, and improved approaches to materials use in the IT sector.
-As a participating member of Green America’s Clean Electronics Production Network (CEPN), during 2019 we helped CEPN create a chemical prioritization framework and provided input on a green chemistry screening process and conformance assurance program.
-We are also involved in several projects under Clean Production Action, including the Business- NGO Working Group (BizNGO) and the Chemical Footprint Project (CFP).
+As a participating member of Green America’s Clean Electronics Production Network (CEPN).
+HP helps drive progress across the industry.

 To see a copy of HP Materials And Chemical Management Policy, please go to http://www8.hp.com/us/en/hp-information/global-citizenship/governance/policies.html